braun-steven/audamo/README.md

 ## Custom Script

-A custom script can get executed with every time `auto-dark-mode` is run.
+A custom script can get executed with every time `audamo` is run.
 The script path can be configured in `config.toml` with the  `custom-script-path` variable.
 The script is run with a single argument which is either "light" or "dark".
 This script may contain user specified `sed` instructions to e.g. replace the vim theme like `sed -i s/colorscheme dark/colorscheme light/g ~/.vimrc` or similar.
 Make sure that the script has a proper shebang, e.g. `#!/bin/sh` for shell scripts.

 An example script can be found in [`example-custom-script.sh`](example-custom-script.sh):